VarSamLewis/excel_parsing/README.md

 [![CI](https://github.com/VarSamLewis/excel_parsing/actions/workflows/build-test-lint.yml/badge.svg)](https://github.com/VarSamLewis/excel_parsing/actions/workflows/build-test-lint.yml)

-Local-first Excel ingestion system with a FastAPI backend and Typer CLI.
+Local-first Excel ingestion system with a FastAPI backend and CLI client.
+If this proves useful I will build a web based client as well.

 Given an Excel file and a target schema, it can: